 The free version is ad-supported while the paid version will set you back by $19.99 every year.

-Verdict: Parrot was built for advanced users like professionals like teachers, lawyers, businessmen who constantly attend meetings, and so on.
+Parrot was built for advanced users like teachers, lawyers, businessmen who constantly attend meetings, and so on.
 It is easy and fun to use and once you use it, you won’t use any other app.

 Cogi, interesting name, made the list because it not only offers a beautiful UI, but also a feature that no other app provides.
 The developers wanted to augment the experience by allowing users to take better notes.